Mardi Gras in Louisiana

 Everywhere else, it's just a Tuesday.

-Mark Twain once wrote that a traveler " ... has not seen the United States until he has seen Mardi Gras in New Orleans."
-Of the hundreds of Louisiana festivals, none tops Mardi Gras.
-Spectacular parades, unbelievable costumes, music, dancing, food, drink – take your pick of places to indulge and enjoy.
-The biggest celebration occurs in New Orleans, but nearly every community in the state has its own version of the annual party.
-Wherever you go, you can find the style that best suits you, including tons of family-friendly celebrations.
+The biggest party occurs in New Orleans, but nearly every community in the state has its own version of the annual celebration.
+Wherever you go, you can find a style that suits you, including tons of family-friendly experiences.

-Mardi Gras Campaign Expanded Content
+Mardi Gras - Expanded Content

 North